The 1 Compression Drivers

 The 1090 is particularly suitable for passive filtering or reducing the need for EQ.
 It is also less expensive than the 1095N, while its polar response remains good and representative of that of a titanium diaphragm.

-If a very high SPL is needed and the system needs to cut very low, the 1095N and the ND1-TP will have a slight edge over the BMS 5530.
+If very high SPL is needed and the system requires cutting very low, the 1090/1095N and the ND1-TP have a slight edge over the BMS 5530.

-The Faital HF108R is fine even if there is better options.
+The Faital HF108R is fine, even if there are better options.

-The 4552 is good and is an older generation of the 5530, we can see the improvement on the plane wave radiation behavior and Time-domain measurements.
+The 4552 is good and is an older generation of the 5530; we can see the improvement in plane-wave radiation behavior and time-domain measurements.

-BMS 5530 annular diaphragm does a good jobs in terme of breakup and plane wave radiation (seen in polar), as always when annular is used, but we paid it with a bit more H2 at 1khz due to the tinier surface when the diaphragm is annular comparing to regular ones.
+The BMS 5530 annular diaphragm does a good job in terms of breakup and plane-wave radiation (as seen in polar measurements), as is always the case with annular designs.
+However, this comes with slightly more second harmonic distortion at 1kHz due to the smaller diaphragm surface compared to standard diaphragms.
 If very high SPL is required (e.g., in a nightclub), it is recommended not to use an annular diaphragm.

 The best 8/9.5" woofers for be used with these compression drivers are here: 8/9.5 inch woofer test.